Looking for live music, a spot of culture, superb shopping or fantastic food? You’ll find it all on a Manchester city break

 Why visit Manchester?

 With its cool mix of industrial history, cutting-edge design and thriving music, sporting and restaurant scenes, Manchester is one of the most exciting and vibrant urban centres in the UK.
-The City is a hive of activity and whether it’s a literary festival, a live concert, an art exhibition or a major sporting event, there are always new and interesting things to enjoy.
+The City is a hive of activity and whether it’s a literary festival, a shopping spree, a live concert, an art exhibition or a major sporting event, there are always new and interesting things to enjoy.

 Manchester’s compact city centre is made up of eight districts, each with its own distinctive character: the central shopping area around Market Street and Exchange Square; the bohemian Northern Quarter; industrial Castlefield; the business district of Spinningfields; the civic quarter around St Peter’s Square; Chinatown; Canal Street, also known as the Gay Village; and the transport hub Piccadilly.

 Manchester is home to multiple museums, legendary sports venues, splendid architecture both old and new, and eclectic and extensive shopping with great shopping venues such as Intu Trafford Centre which even boasts a Sealife Centre and a tree-top experience.
 With so much to see and do, the City is the perfect place to spend a long weekend.
 Take a group of friends and make the most of all the fun things the City has to offer, or go with your partner for a Manchester weekend break of sightseeing and culture, taking in the museums and art galleries by day, followed by dinner and a show at night.